 Hot towels are applied to the chest and abdomen in several warm layers.
 When the body and skin is sufficiently warm, the hot towels are replaced with a thin cold towel that is covered with layers of wool blanket.
 The body quickly warms the towel, and during this phase, low volt massage currents may be used.
 A dry phase with electrical stimulation to the abdomen and back area may follow.
 The hot, cold, and warming towel phases will be repeated on the back.

-The treatment itself lasts between 45-60 minutes.
+A constitutional hydrotherapy treatment itself lasts between 45-60 minutes.
 Additional time is taken in evaluation before and after treatment.
-Most treatments are scheduled in 90 minute intervals to allow for ample time.
+Treatments at Chambers Clinic are scheduled in 90-minute intervals to allow for ample time for our patients.